Panzah-Nexus/voice-pipeline/docs/troubleshooting.md

 # Troubleshooting Guide

-This guide helps you diagnose and fix common issues with the voice pipeline.
+This guide helps you diagnose and fix common issues with the air-gapped voice pipeline.

 ## 🔍 Quick Diagnostics